jarinmanuvel/technical-exercise/README.md

   npm run cy:open

 ## Viewing the Execution Report
 Execution report is automatically generated using Mochawesome.
-You can find the report generated in the "cypress/reports" directory after executing them headless.
+You can find the report generated in the [reports](./cypress/reports) directory after executing them headless.

-You can find a sample execution report under "sample docs" folder called mochaawesomereportsample.html, to view this sample make sure to download the html file along with the "assets" folder from the "sample docs" folder and open the html file in your local browser.
+You can find a sample execution report under [sample docs](./cypress/sample%20docs) folder called mochaawesomereportsample.html, to view this sample make sure to download the html file along with the [sample docs](./cypress/sample%20docs/assets) folder from the [sample docs](./cypress/sample%20docs) folder and open the html file in your local browser.

 ## Bugs found while testing
 [View the PDF](./cypress/sample%20docs/Bugs%20From%20Technical%20Exercise%20-%20Nesto.pdf)